 Double Concentration: Students have the ability to receive two concentrations (e.g., Management and Marketing) that will be listed on the transcript upon graduation.
 Students will need to take 5 courses required in each concentration (section IV), and may count 3 of the classes from one concentration towards their Business electives (section V).

-Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Each course must have a grade of "C" or higher.
+I. General Educ ation Requirements with Notes for Majors 37-46 English.
+6 Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106. grade of "C" or higher.
+Each course must have a